thoherr/EuroPiTriggers/triggers.md

 | cv5 | track 5 (high = on, low = of at current step) |
 | cv6 | track 6 (high = on, low = of at current step) |

+## Enhancements / Ideas

+* Sequence length configurable per track.
+Problem here is probably the UI and the tiny display.
+* Storable Patterns, i.e. not only save the current pattern.
+One possibility would be to use numberated file names?